riolet/rix/README.md

 Ritchie Language
 ================

 Ritchie is an expressive and efficient language for the C ecosystem.
-Ritchie uses C libraries natively, and generates easy to understand C code.
+Ritchie uses C libraries natively and generates easy to understand C code.
 It is named after the great computer scientist Dennis Ritchie, if not for whom we would all be programming in Visual Basic.

 There are five core principals behind Ritchie: